nmahlangu/algorithms/README.md

 # Algorithms

-Solutions to algorithm questions on https://www.leetcode.com/
+My solutions to algorithm questions on https://www.leetcode.com/ and other websites!